-- 2.1 The governance framework comprises the systems and processes, culture and values, for the direction and control of the Authority and its activities through which it accounts to, engages with, and leads the community.
-It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate and cost-effective services. - 2.2 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
+The governance framework comprises the systems and processes, culture and values, for the direction and control of the Authority and its activities through which it is accountable to, engages with, and leads the community.
+It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate and cost-effective services.

+The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically. - 2.3 The governance framework has been in place at the Authority for a number of years and in particular for the year ended 31st March 2024.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.

+The governance framework has been in place at the Authority for a number of years and in particular for the year ended 31st March 2025 and up to the date of approval of the Statement of Accounts.